 Credits and grants.
 In some places, you can incur savings via tax breaks by investing in an energy-efficient home.

-Because the kitchen has become much more than just a place to cook and clean – it’s now regularly used as a secondary dining area as well as a social gathering spot – you may want to spruce up its design a bit.
+The kitchen has become much more than just a place to cook and clean – it’s now regularly used as a secondary dining area as well as a social gathering spot – you may want to spruce up its design a bit.
 The following are a few ways that you can create a more upscale kitchen design:

 Lighting – Don’t just make due with the plain old ceiling light fixture.
 Lighting is important in the kitchen in more than one way.
 Not only does it make the kitchen more functional, it makes it more stylish as well.
 Make a statement by using a pair of chandeliers or unique pendant fixtures above your kitchen island.